 Appellate Judicial Commission seeks applicants for Court of Appeals, Western District vacancy

-JEFFERSON CITY, Mo. – The Appellate Judicial Commission now is accepting applications for the position of judge of the Missouri Court of Appeals, Western District, to fill the vacancy created by the Aug.
-1, 2007, retirement of Judge Robert G. Ulrich.
-Ulrich had served on the Western District since 1989.
+JEFFERSON CITY, Mo. – The Appellate Judicial Commission now is accepting applications for the position of judge of the Missouri Court of Appeals, Western District, to fill the vacancy created by the resignation of Judge Edwin H. Smith, effective July 6, 2007.
+Judge Smith has served almost 12 years on the Western District.

-Interested persons may download the application from the Your Missouri Courts Web page (www.courts.mo.gov) listed under Quicklinks "Judicial Vacancies" beginning today.
-Please be certain you use only the application named "Court of Appeals, Western District vacancy application."
-Applications must be filed by 5 p.m.
-Thursday, Sept.
-20, 2007, but earlier submission is encouraged.
+Applications may be filed until 5 p.m. on August 6, 2007, but earlier submission is encouraged.
+The Commission will meet Monday and Tuesday, August 27 and 28, 2007, in Kansas City, Missouri, to conduct interviews and to select a panel of three applicants for submission to the governor.

-Persons who applied for the opening on the Western District left by the recent retirement of Judge Edwin Smith need not file any additional materials.
-The Appellate Judicial Commission will consider all those applicants for the prior vacancy to have applied for the Ulrich opening unless the Commission Chair, Chief Justice Laura Denvir Stith, has received written notification that they do not wish to be considered for the Ulrich vacancy on the Western District.
-Such prior applicants, however, may submit supplemental materials or references in support of their application up to the application deadline.
+Interested persons may download an application and accompanying rules and instructions from the Missouri Courts Web site by clicking here: Court of Appeals, Western District, judicial vacancy.
+All applicants, including those who have applied previously for other vacancies, must file a new application.

 The Missouri Constitution requires that a judge of the Missouri Court of Appeals be at least 30 years old, licensed to practice law in Missouri, a United States citizen for at least 15 years and a qualified Missouri voter for at least nine years next preceding selection, and a resident of the court of appeals district in which he or she serves.